hanniballar/mazikeen/README.rst

 Features
 --------
+- Provides diff functions agnostic to newline and other common operations for different operating systems like make and remove directory.
 - Every test case is a directory.
-Making it very to debug a failing test as all relevant data is stored in one place.
+Making it easy to debug a failing test as all relevant data is stored in one place.
 - Parallel execution support.
 Testscases can be executed in parallel.
 A testcase can call multiple CLI applications in parallel.